tagtogorg/tagtog-doc/CsvFileParsing.md

 #### Example

 How the parsing works is best explained with an example 🙂.
-Say you start with an Excel file (or numbers file on macOS) like the following - [download](assets/documents/sample-csv-v2.xlsx):
+Say you start with an Excel file (or numbers file on macOS) like the [following](assets/documents/sample-csv-v2.xlsx):

 <img src="assets/img/csv/example_excel.png" alt="Example excel" width="40%"/>